Pages

 Saturday, September 19, 2020

-The Information Argument on the Existence of God
+The Information Codexation Argument

 The Caveman in the Box is a scientific model designed to investigate the origin, creation, and evolution of inherent information.
 It aims to illustrate how the earliest humans learned to acqure information.
 The study was driven by several key questions: